 - Layer with the bechamel sauce.
 Smooth out with a spatula if necessary.

-- Bake for 30-40 mins or until a golden crust forms on the surface (note 5).
+- Bake uncovered for 30 – 40 mins or until a golden crust forms on the surface (note 5).

 - The bechamel sauce l make is lighter than the more thick ‘custard-like’ bechamel of a traditional moussaka.
 To make a thicker bechamel sauce please make the following adjustments: 90 g / 3 oz plain / all purpose flour and 90 / 3 oz butter.
 The remainder of the ingredients remain exactly the same.

-- The egg adds a gorgeous gloss to the bechamel, and puffs up beautifully in the oven.
+- The egg adds a gorgeous gloss to the bechamel.
 If you make the bechamel sauce ahead of time, cover it with cling wrap, making sure that the cling wrap makes contact with the surface.
 This will avoid a thick skin from forming on the surface of your sauce.

-- Lightly salting and allowing the eggplants to stand to draw out water is not really a step you’d want to skip.
+- Lightly salting the eggplants and allowing them to stand to draw out water is not really a step you’d want to skip.
 To do so runs the risk of a watery moussaka.
-After all that prep, it would be a bit devastating not to have the results you hoped for.
+After all that prep, it would be a bit devastating not to have the results you’d hoped for.
 Alternatively, you could fry the eggplants and potatoes in olive oil until golden.
 You still need to salt the eggplants to draw out the water.
 This makes for a richer moussaka; it’s also more time consuming.
 If frying, drain the veggies on kitchen paper before adding them to the dish; this helps prevent the dish from being too oily.

 - You will need 3 – 4 trays for the eggplants and the potatoes.
 I tend to rotate the trays to get a little colour on the vegetables, but it’s not essential.
 For this recipe, l fried my potatoes.